The only resource in the game is

 Walls are just solid cells by default.
 To make them visually more appealing, one can use a sprite sheet that contains textures for all possible wall orientations.

-In some styles (such as in this game), the used texture also depends on the surrounding 8 tiles.
-Since each tile can be either wall (true) or empty (false), the total combination of the possible surroundings is 28, which is 256.
+In some styles (such as in this game), the texture used for a certain cell depends on the surrounding 8 tiles.
+Since each tile can be either wall (true) or empty (false), the total amount of possible surroundings is 28, which is 256.
 However, some wall textures can be re-used for multiple scenarios, as their layout does not depend on certain cells.

 The figure below illustrates how a certain wall texture can be applied in multiple scenarios.
 In the top-right corner of the image, surrounding cells are categorized as follows: